Have the freshest free hiking tips sent to you each month!

 Some gear stores will rent the backpacking gear, something I highly recommend before making an investment in any hiking equipment that has a high price point.

-This company, aptly named Ultralight Gear, has great ultralight packs with really interesting features, and they do business in a unique way:
+This company, ULA Equipment, offers great ultralight packs with really interesting features, and they do business in a unique way:

 At the very least, read what some of the gear testers have to say about lightweight gear, and then decide if you need to be a fanatic about weight or are just trying to shed a few pounds of pack weight.